The Algorithmic Sublime: Noise, Memory, and AI

 In the data-mind, we are saying that every tree must be labeled a tree.
 If I want to collect tree data, I need to know what type of tree it is.
 Ideally, I can have a tree Shazam that I can hold up my phone, and it'll tell me what tree it is.
 I don't necessarily want to see the tree.
 I don't want to have an experience of the tree.
 I want to know what the tree's category and label is.
 I want, perhaps, to document the tree and gather feedback on it from my social media feeds.

-That desire, the desire of data-mindedness is I think, a dangerous one, potentially a risky one, because it inoculates us against the sublime.
+That desire, the desire of data-mindedness is I think, a dangerous one, potentially, because it inoculates us against the sublime.
 The sublime must be experienced, not quantified.
 The sublime depends on not being measurable.
 But we seem to strive to do so, nonetheless.
 As direct experience becomes more mediated in the everyday, the sublime seems to slip further away into inaccessibility.

 If we think of static as entropy, the absence of definition when things become noise, it’s life and death.
 A wall moving past us creates and destroys all at once, and of course, this isn't very pleasant.
 As information flows expand, we drown in a perception of the world out of control.
 People want clear rules and definitions, not fuzzy spectrums.
 The experience of the tree is hard.